 How do I monitor my students?

 Once you get your login you can access the Teacher Dashboard.
-Here you can set up students, see who used DoodleMaths this week, used it overall and even see them answer questions in real time.
+Here you can set up students, see which students used DoodleMaths this week, how many questions they answered and see students answer questions in real time.
 While monitoring in real time, if a student has been inactive for over 4 minutes they will turn red – enabling you to wander over and assist if necessary.
-Reports show how much work a child has done in the last week and analytics will highlight their particular strengths and weaknesses.
+Reports show how much work a child has done in the last week and analytics highlights their particular strengths and weaknesses.

 How can I reward my students?

 Keep an eye on our website for the Top Doodlers table.
 This shows the children who have achieved the most DoodleStars in the past 7 days (to the minute!).
 On your Dashboard homepage, there is also a table showing the Top Doodlers in your school.

 Can students use the app at home?

 Yes!
 As long as the DoodleMaths app is downloaded, children can use it at home.
 They must select ‘Log in’ and enter their school username and password.

 Any student can log in to their work program from any Android, Apple or Kindle device which has the free DoodleMaths app installed, or on the desktop version in the Windows Store.
 To ensure accurate synchronisation between devices, it’s best to log in/out with a data connection.

 Can I change a student’s username and password?